marvi3/testMGMT/README.md

      It is however advised to also store the extra information to make the evaluation easier.

-### An example of the params.txt looks like the following:

 ### The required and optional parameters for the script:
  - **-i [directory to snipets]**